zwoefler/Testing-Environments/kubespray-test/README.md

         node2:
         node3:
         node4:

+[...]
 ```

-5. Close vim and run the ansible playbook: `ansible-playbook -i inventory/mycluster/hosts.yaml --user root scale.yml`
+5. Save your changes (`:wq`) and run the ansible playbook `scale.yml` with the now changed `hosts.yml`: `ansible-playbook -i inventory/mycluster/hosts.yaml --user root scale.yml`

+You have successfully added a fourth node to your cluster, which is production ready.

 ### Removing a node
-Removing a node is as simple as running the `remove-node.yml` playbook, with some additional parameters.
-Below is the command to remove the previously created
+Removing a node is as simple as running the `remove-node.yml` playbook, with the additional parameter of the nodes, that you want to delete.
+Below is the command to remove the previously created `node4`.
-`node4`.
 Removing more than one node is as simple as just appending the nodes to the extra-vars.

+1. To remove a node, run these commands on the `ansibe-host` in the `kubespray` directory.

-Remove `Node4`:
+- Remove `Node4`:
 `ansible-playbook -i inventory/mycluster/hosts.yaml --user root remove-node.yml --extra-vars "node=node4"`

-Remove multiple Nodes `Node4` and `Node3`:
+- Remove multiple Nodes, `Node4` and `Node3`:
 `ansible-playbook -i inventory/mycluster/hosts.yaml --user root remove-node.yml --extra-vars "node=node4,node3"`

-So we will execute the Ansible-Playbook `remove-node.yml`, giving it the inventory file for our cluster, using the root user and specify what the name(s) of the nodes is, that we want to delete.
+As you can see, we executed the `remove-node.yml`, providing it with the inventory file for our cluster and a list of nodes, that we want to no longer use.

-Afterwards build your inventory file new or delete the no longer needed nodes from the `inventory/mycluster/hosts.yml`
+2. In case you want to make your removal permantent, rebuild your inventory file to remove the no longer needed nodes from the `inventory/mycluster/hosts.yml`.
+Otherwise, when you recreate your cluster, it will use all hosts pre-removal.

 ## Reset the Cluster
-Completely undo the cluster provisioning, everything regarding kubernetes will be undone.
-Returns you the machines in the given condition.
+In case, that you need your machines back, or for something different, withot kubernetes nodes running on them, you can simply reset the
+cluster machines.
+This will undo the cluster provisioning and everything that was installed during the kubespray installation process.

 Be logged into your `Ansible-host` VM via: `vagrant ssh ansible-host`

-1. cd into kubespray directory: `cd kubespray`
+1. Change directory into kubespray directory: `cd kubespray`

+2. Run the `reset.yml` playbook as root user with:
-2. Run `ansible-playbook -i inventory/mycluster/hosts.yml --user root reset.yml`
+`ansible-playbook -i inventory/mycluster/hosts.yml --user root reset.yml`

-3. Accept the deletion of your cluster
+3. Accept the deletion of your cluster by typing `yes` into the prompt.

-4. BOOM, your cluster is gone.
-To prove it, on your host you run `kubectl get nodes`
+BOOM, your cluster is gone.
+To prove it, run `kubectl get nodes` on your `Host`.

 ## Configure a Loadbalancer
+So far, our cluster used the internal proxy.
+We will change this to a proxy of our choice, either `haproxy` or `nginx`.
 Instead of using a seperate machine, we will use our `ansible-host`.
 Because we are just running playbooks form it, we will use it to run something productive!
-So to start of, form your host log in to the `ansible-host` via: `vagrant ssh ansible-host`
+So to start of, from your host log in to the `ansible-host` via: `vagrant ssh ansible-host`

 1. Install haproxy: `apt update && apt install -y haproxy`
 2. Edit haproxys configuration: